great-expectations/great_expectations/.github/pull_request_template.md

 After submitting your PR, CI checks will run and @tiny-tim-bot will check for your CLA signature.

-For nontrivial changes, we will conduct both a design review and a code review.
+For a PR with nontrivial changes, we review with both design-centric and code-centric lenses.

-Design Review will include ensuring that the PR is consistent with our relationship to the open source community and partner developers, with our software architecture and abstractions, and with our users' needs and expectations.
-We try to effectively conduct design review as early as possible, often well before a PR.
-Please find us via issues, discuss, or slack to engage, and then succinctly describe those interactions in the "design review" section below.
+In a design review, we aim to ensure that the PR is consistent with our relationship to the open source community, with our software architecture and abstractions, and with our users' needs and expectations.
+That review often starts well before a PR, for example in github issues or slack, so please link to relevant conversations in notes below to help reviewers understand and approve your PR more quickly (e.g. "closes #123").

 Previous Design Review notes:
 -